Introductory Remarks

 Hi folks, it's Chef G.--your favorite cooking superstar--with a special holiday edition of the Chef G. Cooking Channel.
 I'll be presenting a Thanksgiving feast you'll never forget.

-I can tell you haven't forgotten MY first Missouri Thanksgiving.
+I can tell you I haven't forgotten MY first Missouri Thanksgiving.
 It occurred in November of 2019 and in this episode I'm going to take you back to that very day.
 How am I going to do that?
 Well, you might remember me bragging in an earlier post that I used to write on a different cooking-related website until I was unceremoniously asked to leave.
 Fortunately, I saved most of the article I wrote about my first Missouri Thanksgiving.
 Therefore, through the magic of internet-based-time-teleportation, I am able to offer this encore presentation for your enjoyment.

 Geography 101